sourcegraph/sourcegraph-public-snapshot/client/browser-ext/README.md

 procotol must also be https.
 * [Load unpacked extensions](https://developer.chrome.com/extensions/getstarted#unpacked) with `./dev` folder.
 * Webpack will manage hot reloading via `react-transform`.

-#### Using Redux DevTools Extension

-You can use [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) in development mode.
-You can also uncomment the code in configureStore.dev.js to have action/state change logging in the dev console, though it can get a little verbose.

 ## Build